ircv3/ircv3-specifications/extensions/message-ids.md

 ### Dependencies

-The `draft/message-tags` capability MUST be negotiated for servers wishing to use this tag.
+This specification doesn't define any capabilities of its own, but the `draft/message-tags` capability MUST be negotiated for servers wishing to use this tag.

 ### Tags

-This specification adds the `draft/msgid` tag, which has one required value.
+This specification adds the `draft/msgid` tag, which has a required value.

-This tag MAY be sent by a server on any event.
+Servers MAY attach this tag on any event.
+If this tag is being used, it SHOULD be attached to all `PRIVMSG` and `NOTICE` events.

 #### Tag value